radioqueues/radioqueues/README.md

 ## TODO: Important Features

-- automatically show Main Queue on program start (even if it was hidden before)
 - detect deleted files from a subset-sub folder

 - scheduling queues, that have already been scheduled must not be modified, when they are in the past